BitcoinDesign/Guide/guide/designing-products/lightning-service-providers.md

    layout = "float-right-desktop"
 %}

-Lightning wallets require both a recovery phrase and up to date payment channel states to be recovered.
+Lightning wallets require both a recovery phrase and up-to-date payment channel states to be recovered.
 Payment channel states need to be backed up each time a payment is received or sent.
 Users can make these backups, though if done incorrectly or stored insecurely, users are at risk of losing their bitcoin.

 A backup & recovery service has an LSP automatically backup and store users channel states.
 These are encrypted, usually by the user’s recovery phrase, before being sent to the LSP.
 When a user recovers their wallet, they enter their recovery phrase, the LSP sends them the encrypted channel states, these are decrypted by the user, and the wallet is restored.